OluSure/Gogo/README.md

-# Roadia
+# Gogo
-An initiative that exposes route to explore best trips in cities and other remote areas.
+Exposes routes to explore the best trips in cities and other remote areas.